Dental Implants: Why They Matter

 Dental implants are discussed in greater detail further down the page, but still, nothing beats old-fashioned consultation when it comes to health issues.
 Call us for more information on dental implants.

 How Fort Collins Dental Implants Work

 To understand how Fort Collins dental implants work, let us look at the two main activities of the dental implant process;

 Everybody who has lost a tooth is a potential candidate for a dental implant.
 The surgical nature of the procedure, however, makes it necessary to select candidates very carefully.
 Three main qualities determine who qualifies, and who does not:

 First, the State Of The Jawbone

 Fort Collins dental implants involve the surgical attachment of a titanium root to the jawbone.
 The jawbone must, therefore, have enough mass to support the implant.
 The bones must also be strong enough to withstand the chewing action and pressure of the teeth replacements as they are used.
 Dental implants are not an option for every person, and the best way to determine if you are a good candidate is to have a consultation.
-Here at Tim Owens DDS, a 3D imaging machine is utilized to quickly, and accurately, determine the state of the jawbone prior to a dental implant.
+Here at Owens Dental, a 3D imaging machine is utilized to quickly, and accurately, determine the state of the jawbone prior to a dental implant.
 This will help determine if your jawbone has the structural strength to withstand the procedure, as well as maintain it’s strength over the years.